KramaricIvan/TTRPGTrackerv4/content/Spells/Mask of Many Faces.md

 ---
 Source: Player's Handbook

-You can cast [[disguise self]] at will, without expending a spell slot.
+You can cast [[Disguise self]] at will, without expending a spell slot.
 _1st-level illusion_

 **Casting Time:** 1 action